pluggdapps/tayra/docs/index.rst

 Tayra templating language is under development - you can hack the code, contribute back with `github <https://github.com/prataprc/tayra>`_.
+Note that the orginal repository is maintained with mercurial and uses hg-git plugin to publish it on github.

 Features
 --------

 - concise and neat syntax.
-- based on `pluggdapps` component system.
+- based on pluggdapps_ component system.
-- leverages on `pluggdapps'` configuration system.
+- leverages on `pluggdapps' configuration system`.
 - full programmability available via,

   - expression substitution with optional escape encoding.